James-Charles-Robinson/Face-Detection-And-Processing/README.md

 To See more imputs and outputs head to the examples folder

+# Limitations
+1. Depending on the input photos, about 10% of outputed faces and blurred regions are false positives.
+2. Sometimes the blurred region is doubled up, this is because of multidetection.
+I have eliminated most but not all of this.
+3. Faces are not detected if they are slightly rotated in any axis, only front facing portraits can be used reliably.
+4. Blurring in the videos is quite jagged/stuttery, i would like it to be smoother.

 # What I Learnt
 1. How to use cv2 cascades to detect objects (faces) in an image
 2. How to save images using cv2